Bonds & Levies

 Because the funding provided by the state does not cover the actual costs to operate a school district, districts often utilize bonds and levies to bridge the gap.
 Both bonds and levies must be approved by the voters and are based upon local property valuations.
 Property owners pay a set amount for each $1,000 of their assessed property values.
 Once approved, levy and bond amounts cannot be increased.
 When community property values increase, the amount paid per $1,000 decreases.
 There are exemptions for senior citizens who meet income requirements.

 The federal government provides financial support for high-poverty schools and students who require additional resources in order to obtain a fair, equitable, high-quality education.
 Federal dollars pay for a percentage of programs including Vocational Education, Special Education, Native American Education, English Language Acquisition, Disability and Nutrition as well as special grants.

-What is the Difference Between Bonds & Levies?
+What is the Difference Between a Bond & a Levy?

 In the Monroe School District, we are very grateful to voters for their ongoing support of school levies and bonds.
 The children of our community benefit every day from the resources provided by you, the voters.

 In recent years, our community has graciously approved the following bonds & levies to fund many vital programs, construction projects and learning experiences for our students: